 Your fall prevention plan, according to experts, should begin with your doctor and include a review of the following:

-Overall Health: Eye and ear disorders can increase your fall risk so make certain your eyesight and hearing is checked regularly.
-Tell your doctor if you experience dizziness, shortness of breath, numbness, joint pain and any other unusual symptoms.
+Overall Health: Eye and ear disorders can increase your fall risk, so make certain your eyesight and hearing is checked regularly.
+Tell your doctor if you experience dizziness, shortness of breath, numbness, joint pain or any other unusual symptoms.
 According to the NIH, health problems such as diabetes and heart disease can also challenge balance.

 Medications: Review your prescriptions for those which may cause dizziness and discuss what alternatives may be available.